kellentan/kellentan.github.io/_pages/about.md

 I am a second year Electrical and Computer Engineering (ECE) PhD student at Princeton University.
 I am grateful to be co-advised by Prof. Suma Bhat and Prof. Pramod Viswanath.
 My research interests lie in data-driven methods for natural language processing and machine learning.

 Previously, I received my B.S. in Electrical Engineering from the University of California, Los Angeles (UCLA), where I was fortunate to have worked under the guidance of Prof. Fabien Scalzo.
 My previous research utilized machine learning for CT stroke perfusion treatment.
-I also completed an internship at PerfuseAI to extend my research work to the healthcare industry.
+I also completed an internship at PerfuseAI to extend my research work to the healthcare industry. <i> N.B.
+I will be interning at IBM Research this upcoming Summer 2024. </i>

 <!-- N.B.
 I will be interning at IBM Research this upcoming Summer 2024.-->